-Dr. David Brottman, pediatrician in Arlington Heights for over 30 years, discussed the potential damage that can occur to a child's brain from marijuana use and the addictive nature of the substance.
+Dr. David Brottman, pediatrician in Arlington Heights for over 30 years, discussed Committee-of-the-Whole July 8, 2019 Page 2 of 10 the potential damage that can occur to a child's brain from marijuana use and the addictive nature of the substance.
 Dr. Brottman does not think the Village of Arlington Heights should allow the sale of recreational marijuana just because the State of Illinois passed a law legalizing it.
 Dr. Brottman is in favor of the Board choosing Option 1, which is to adopt an ordinance that prohibits all adult-use cannabis businesses.